Mastering preparation and delivery

 MP3’s or other lossy formats are NOT suitable for mastering.
 Also saving an mp3 as a WAV file doesn’t make it a high resolution file again.

-Don’t be afraid to print your mixes ‘not loud enough’, in the digital world there is plenty of headroom and it doesn’t really matter whether the highest peak is at -1 or -50 dBfs .
+Don’t stress about loudness, digital has tons of headroom, so whether your peaks are at –1 or –50 dBFS really doesn’t matter.
 Please forget the -6dB rule, it’s a hoax , just make sure the levels stay below 0dBFS.
 I will take care of the final loudness.

 This is what a clipped/limited file looks like.
 NOT suitable for mastering.